 1. Creating inventors

-3D printing technology positions students as creators.
-Instead of consuming the creations of someone else they become the inventors.
-Have a look at a boy named William Grame, a diabetic, who invented a sanitary device for storing his used blood testing strips.
-What genius inventions are your students waiting to create?
+3D printing technology benefits education as it positions students as creators.
+Instead of buying or consuming the creations of someone else they become the inventors.
+Have a look at a boy named William Graeme, a diabetic, who invented a world-first, sanitary device for storing used blood testing strips.
+Given the right tools, resources and support, what innovative inventions could your students create?

 Although art is already making a bit of a comeback with the advent of STEAM education, 3D printing will help catapult it to the top.
-With 3D printing students become designers and creators using cutting edge technology to visualize and create their own imaginations.
-Not to mention the growth students will have in their spacial reasoning skills and 2D to 3D conversion understanding.
+With 3D printing, students become designers and creators using cutting-edge technology to visualize and create their own imaginations.
+Not to mention the growth students will have in their spatial reasoning skills and 2D to 3D conversion understanding, which has been found to be a predictor of future success.

 3. Engaging reluctant learners

 3D printing is still a very new technology that is not readily available to your average consumer.
 It has a ‘wow factor’ that can engage students who would otherwise have nothing to do with their learning.
-One teacher told Stratasys,“I have students who don’t any kind of work at all, but they will do 3D printing”.
-Another school is using 3D printing to re-engage students who have dropped out of high school, giving them a second chance to graduate.
+Ms Robin McGinnis, a Teacher at North Elementary School in Cincinnati, Ohio, told us,

 4. Creating responsible digital citizens

-Seriously, everything can be hands on.
+Seriously, everything can be hands-on.
 Learning about ancient societies?
 Design and print a model of a mummy or a pyramid.
-Learning about land forms?
+Learning about landforms?
 Design and print a peninsula or a mountain range.
 Learning about natural disasters?
 Design and print tools to protect you during a disaster.
-The list goes on and on…
+The list goes on and on.
+Check out these free lesson ideas to get you started.
+Makers Empire school subscribers have full access 130 detailed lesson plans aligned to the Australian curriculum and the American core standards and searchable by grade, subject and theme.

 6. Building school camaraderie

 Build ties between grade levels at your school by partnering up a younger and an older student to work on a 3D printing challenge together.
-This school used the buddy system to let their older students shine and learn the value of being a good teacher.
-A friendly school wide 3D printing competition is also a great way to build school morale.
-Perhaps challenge your students to create a 3D designed and printed mascot for your school or even to design a new building for the school?
+One school used the buddy system to let their older students shine and learn the value of being a good teacher, while another school used it help develop relationships between students and families within the school community.
+This school had 840 members of the school community design their own 3D printed blocks to create a commemorative school sculpture- an amazing feat!
+A friendly school-wide 3D printing competition is also a great way to build school morale.
+Perhaps you could challenge your students to create a 3D designed and printed mascot for your school?

 3D printing is a technology that scientists and engineers are using to change the world.
 Put that same technology into the hands of your students and introduce them to some of the challenges facing your community.
-They will learn empathy, teamwork, and problem solving as you set them loose on a real world problem.
-Don’t be surprise if they come up with solutions you hadn’t even imagined.
-Watch how these students at St Stephen’s School in Australia solve problems in their community using 3D printing.
+They will learn empathy, teamwork, and problem solving as you set them loose on a real-world problem.
+Don’t be surprised if they come up with solutions you hadn’t even imagined.
+Watch how these students at St Stephen’s School in Australia solve a medical problem in their own community using 3D printing.
+Aren’t they fantastic?

-You can’t deny that 3D printing is amazing.
-It gives you a tiny manufacturing plant right inside your school, where your students can bring their imaginations to life.
-Give your students (and yourself) the opportunity to see what awesomeness you can create with 3D printing technology.
+3D printing is amazing.
+It gives you a tiny manufacturing plant and prototyping tool right inside your school, which your students can use to bring their imaginations to life.
+Give your students (and yourself!) the trasnformative opportunity to see what awesomeness they can create with 3D printing technology.

 Makers Empire: Better learning by design